 TL;DR: Wholesale and DTC are not competing channels — they are fundamentally different business models with distinct economics, cash cycles, operational requirements, and strategic purposes.
+The wholesale model involves selling products in bulk to retailers, who then sell to end customers, while a DTC business sells directly to consumers, allowing for greater personalization and control.
 Most CPG brands misunderstand how these channels complement (and sometimes undermine) each other.
-A CFO-grade analysis reveals that wholesale delivers scale and credibility but eats margin and working capital, while DTC delivers higher contribution margins and faster cash but requires meaningful marketing investment.
+A CFO-grade analysis reveals that wholesale delivers scale and credibility, with selling wholesale providing access to retail partners and expanding market reach, but eats margin and working capital, while DTC delivers higher contribution margins and faster cash but requires meaningful marketing investment.
 The key is understanding the financial trade-offs so the brand can architect the right channel mix for profitable, sustainable growth.

 Choosing one over the other based on gut feeling or industry hype leads to strategic misalignment and financial strain.
 The brand that chases wholesale growth without the working capital to fund 90-day cash cycles will stall.
 The brand that pours everything into DTC without achieving efficient customer acquisition costs (CAC) will burn through its runway.
 The winning strategy is not “or,” but “and”—with a precise, numbers-driven understanding of how each channel functions as part of an integrated financial system.

 This analysis moves beyond top-line revenue to dissect the core financial drivers: margin structure, customer acquisition economics, cash conversion cycles, and capital intensity.
-Only with this granular view can a brand determine the optimal channel mix for its stage, category, and ambitions.
+Only with this granular view—and a clear understanding of your target customer—can a brand determine the optimal channel mix for its stage, category, and ambitions.

 Typical Gross-to-Net Waterfall (Illustrative):